llawlor/android-auto-gpt/README.md

 ## Disclaimer

-- This app requires an OpenAI API key and usage will incur costs based on OpenAI's pricing
+- This app requires a Perplexity API key and usage will incur costs based on Perplexity's pricing
 - Always prioritize safety while driving - pull over if you need to interact with your phone
 - The app is designed for hands-free use but should not replace your attention to the road